sirkro/ha-danalock-cloud/README.md

 ## Options

-After setup, you can configure the polling interval:
+After setup, you can configure the integration's behavior:

 1. Go to **Settings** -> **Devices & Services**.
 2. Find the "Danalock Cloud" integration card.
 3. Click **CONFIGURE**.
-4. Adjust the **Polling Interval (minutes)**.
+4. Adjust the available options:
-    *   The default is 5 minutes.
+    *   **Polling Interval (minutes):** The default is 5 minutes.
+Higher values are gentler on the API and recommended if you see frequent `BridgeBusy` errors.
-    *   Lower values increase the frequency of API requests and may lead to your IP being temporarily rate-limited by Danalock (manifesting as "BridgeBusy" errors).
-Higher values are gentler on the API.
+    *   **Use Optimistic State Updates:**
+        *   **Disabled (Default):** The lock's state only changes after the API confirms it.
+This is more accurate but has a delay.
+        *   **Enabled:** The lock's state changes instantly in the UI when you send a command.
+The integration will verify and correct the state later if the command failed.
 5. Click **Submit**.
-The integration will use the new interval for subsequent polls.

 ## Services